bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 -[git for beginners](http://ryanflorence.com/git-for-beginners/)

+### Domain Name and DNS

+Because we are going to use our domain name in the configuration of nginx, our production server.
+The next step is to set up our domain name and link our DigitalOcean server to our new domain.
+There are many sites from which you can obtain a domain name, both paid and free.
+While I do not endorse any site, I have experience with [Namecheap](www.namecheap.com) so if you'd like to follow along, we will be using that site.

+You will be required to pay Namecheap for a domain name.
+The costs for this domain name starts around $5.
+I was able to get a domain in the name of my business for about $8 a year (at least for the first year).

 ### Configuring Nginx: SSL Certificate

 Your Flask application is now served by _gunicorn_ on its own private 8000 port according to the configuration code you wrote into the _supervisor_ configuration file in the prior passage.
 To continue your deployment, you will next need to expose your application to the wider world by enabling another web server, called _nginx_, to allow access via ports 80 and 443.
 If you remember these are the same ports that you configured your firewall to open.